Sandy Munro

 Sandy Munro is an automotive engineer who specializes in machine tools and manufacturing.

 He started as a toolmaker at the Valiant Machine & Tool company – a General Motors supplier in Windsor.
 In 1978, he joined the Ford Motor Company where he improved methods of engine assembly.

 In 1988, he started his own consultancy, Munro & Associates, in Troy, Michigan, specializing in lean design, tearing down automotive products to study and suggest improvements and innovations.
 Now located in Auburn Hills, Michigan, the company performs electric vehicle benchmarking and consults in the aerospace, defense and medical sectors.

 In 2018, he started broadcasting video analyses and interviews on his YouTube channel, Munro Live.
-This now has over 300,000 subscribers and was successful in raising the profile of his consultancy during the COVID-19 pandemic, when meetings and trade shows were restricted.
+The channel has over 425,000 subscribers and raised the profile of his consultancy during the COVID-19 pandemic, when meetings and trade shows were restricted.

 Early life

 Munro was born on 19.
 January 1949 and grew up in Windsor, Ontario, Canada.
 Munro said he first started working by picking tomatoes at age 9.
 He started his engineering career as a toolmaker at the Valiant Machine & Tool company which mainly supplied General Motors.
 He then joined Ford in 1978 where he became a manufacturing engineer and coordinator, improving methods of engine assembly.
 He then started his own consultancy in Troy, Michigan in 1988 and now has dual Canadian-US citizenship.